micro-os-plus/micro-os-plus-iii-posix-arch/README.md

 ### Status

-The **micro-os-plus-iii-posix-arch** source library is fully functional.
+The **micro-os-plus-iii-posix-arch** source library is fully functional, but starting with mid 2023 it was marked as end-of-life and is not recommended for new designs.

+A new package will be available as part of µOS++ IVe.

 ### Build & integration info